albertomariapepe/Learning-Rotations/README.md

 # Learning-Rotations

-Code for the work "Learning Rotations" at AGACSE 2021
+Code for the work "Learning Rotations", AGACSE 2021